 Health Insurance Options

-Conservatively, surrogacy will cost at least $50,000.
+Conservatively, the cost of surrogacy will be at least $50,000.
 However, estimates place the actual total as high as more than $100,000 when all's said and done.
 Accordingly, surrogacy is probably only best considered when other, cheaper means have been attempted first.
 That being said, there has been a dramatic change as far as insurance options for cases of surrogacy.

 Whereas providers once swiftly denied or restricted maternity coverage for surrogates, the Affordable Care Act (ACA) includes maternity care as an “essential health benefit” under qualified plans.
 Granted, this doesn’t preclude self-funded, nonfederal governmental plans as well as some individual carriers and small group plans to dismiss coverage of surrogacy-related maternity.